rust-lang/rfcs/text/0000-error-display.md

  * What should `error_fmt` be called.

  * What about `no_std`?
-   The proposed ad-hoc deuplication can't sensibly be done without allcation.
+   The proposed ad-hoc duplication can't sensibly be done without all cation.

  * What about localisation and message translation?
    Are future efforts in that area going to render this all moot?